gomfunkel/homebridge-wifi-environment-sensor/README.md

 `GET /data/latest/{deviceId}`

 Gets the latest sensor data for the specified `deviceId` from the database and returns a JSON representation of it.
 This is primarily called by the [plugin](#plugin).
+Using the optional GET parameter `callback` a function name to wrap the response payload can be provided, this can for example be used by JSONP requests.

 `GET /data/all/{deviceId}`